bellaoleksy/bellaoleksy/README.md

 -->

-- 🔭 I’m currently working on testing how well a recently developed model of lake primary production holds up when confronted with lake metabolism data collected from 60 <a href="https://gleon.org/">GLEON</a> sites.
+- 🔭 I’m currently working on testing how well a <a href="https://link.springer.com/article/10.1007/s10021-018-0226-4">recently developed model of lake primary production</a> holds up when confronted with lake metabolism estimates from 60 globally-distributed <a href="https://gleon.org/">GLEON sites</a>.
-- 🌱 I’m currently learning how to analyze large water quality data sets using sparse models in hopes of gaining a mechanistic understanding of the causes and consequences of patterns through space and time.
+- 🌱 I’m currently learning how to <a href="https://microcollaborative.atlassian.net/wiki/spaces/MP/overview">analyze data sets using sparse methods</a> to gain a better understanding of the processes underpinning variability in water quality through space and time.
-- 💬 Ask me about how lakes work!
+- 💬 Ask me about how lake ecology is impacted by climate change.
 - 📫 How to reach me: bellaoleksy at gmail dot com
-- 😄 Pronouns: ... she/they
+- 😄 Pronouns:  she/they